Cray-HPE/canu/docs/validate_switch_config.md

 ### --remediation()
-Outputs commands to get from the running-config to generated config
+Outputs commands to get from the running-config to generated config, Mellanox not supported

 ## Example